 Many multinational companies fail to prioritize the importance of cultural competency until they experience a financial loss that results from one or more of their employees failing to have this knowledge.
 Companies can minimize or avoid future losses due to a lack of cultural competency by recognizing and adjusting to the cultures that exist in the markets they compete in around the world, beginning at the executive level.

-Top executives need to support the development of a culturally competent team of representatives who adopt best cross-cultural business practices.
-By achieving cultural competency and preparing their staff to do the same, they can then pursue their own development as global leaders
+Top executives need to support the development of a culturally competent team of representatives who adopt the best cross-cultural business practices.
+By achieving cultural competency and preparing their staff to do the same, they can then pursue their own development as global leaders.

 The ability to adapt to a host country’s culture is a key component to the success of international assignments.
 In addition, domestic workforces are increasingly diverse.
 For these reasons, employees at home and abroad need to know more about different cultures than just the protocols they should follow in certain situations.
 They need ongoing cultural training to help them and their employers succeed in today’s globalized business environment.